RichEsq/lexicon/README.md

 # Lexicon

-Lexicon is a plain-text legal contract format built on standard Markdown.
+Lexicon is a plain-text legal contract format that is backwards compatible with Markdown.

-**Write contracts in Markdown.
+**Write contracts in plain text.
 Get professionally formatted output.**

 ## What is Lexicon Markdown?